-- Work toward achieving Goal 2 is progressing, and cross boundary work has improved, but is not coherent at landscape levels and lacks coordination. - Gaps in achieving full implementation include lack of funding for forest restoration, lack of a robust all-hands approach to prescribed burning that uses contractors and other qualified personnel, not strategically planning with private landowners for fuels mitigation treatments and not taking ecosystem services into account to achieve resiliency. (clarify what was meant by comments on "burn plans" and "air quality") - PODs and PCLs are being used but could be better utilized by incorporating them more broadly into community protection plans that reflect community identified values at risk and desired outcomes.
-Full integration of Washington's PODs data into national databases such as the NIFC Enterprise Geospatial Portal to improve availability to fire managers. - Increased accountability is seen as a critical need.
-It's generally not clear who is responsible for achieving the elements of this goal, including coordinating with landowners to implement treatments and monitoring those treatments. - There is a need to account for the population of the west side and letting the fire ecosystem go where it wants could be catastrophic.
+- Work toward achieving Goal 2 is progressing, and cross boundary work has improved, but is not coherent at landscape levels and lacks coordination. - Gaps in achieving full implementation include lack of funding for (program?) lacking a robust all-hands approach to prescribed burning that uses contractors and other qualified personnel, not strategically planning with private landowners for fuels mitigation treatments and not taking ecosystem services into account to achieve resiliency. (clarify what was meant by comments on "burn plans" and "air quality") - PODs and PCLs are being used but could be better utilized by incorporating them more broadly into community protection plans that reflect community identified values at risk and desired outcomes. - Increased accountability is seen as a critical need.
+It's generally not clear who is responsible for achieving the elements of this goal, including coordinating with landowners to implement treatments, and monitoring those treatments. - There is a need to account for the population of the west side and letting the fire ecosystem go where it wants could be catastrophic (Annie clarify).
 An ecosystem services approach gets us to a resilient landscape. - Future metrics should include overlaying values at risk with treatment areas, and establishing a post fire evaluation and monitoring program that focuses on burned area severity and ecosystem services impacts.